-Nikon Df versus Sony A7S
+Nikon Df vs Sony A7S

 The Nikon Df and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in November 2013 and April 2014.
 The Df is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 12 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably smaller (25 percent) than the Nikon Df.
 Moreover, the A7S is substantially lighter (36 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.